jrsmth/spock/content/06-parameterised-specs/README.md

     * How:
         * Parameters are supplied in the `where:` block, at the tail of a feature method
         * For each set of parameters, the feature method is executed once
+* `@Shared`:
+    * Marking a Specification field with `@Shared` indicates that it is not reinitialised before each feature method
+        * Instead the value is 'shared' between tests
+    * I cannot think of a good use-case to mandate the neccesity of `@Shared`; rather I reckon its purpose is for test clarity (expressiveness)
+        * That seems to be the opinion on this StackOverflow [post](https://stackoverflow.com/questions/35923714/when-spocks-shared-annotation-should-be-preferred-over-a-static-field)

 <br>